Economic history of Spain: Recovery (1939-1958)

 The years from 1951 to 1956 were marked by much economic progress, but the reforms of the period were implemented irregularly, and were poorly coordinated.
 One large obstacle to the reform process was the corrupt, inefficient, and bloated bureaucracy.
 By the mid-1950s, the inflationary spiral had resumed its upward climb, and foreign currency reserves that had stood at US$58 million in 1958 plummeted to US$6 million by mid-1959.
 The growing demands of the emerging middle class—and of the ever-greater number of tourists—for the amenities of life, particularly for higher nutritional standards, placed heavy demands on imported food and luxury items.
 At the same time, exports lagged, largely because of high domestic demand and institutional restraints on foreign trade.
 The peseta fell to an all-time low on the black market, and Spain's foreign currency obligations grew to almost US$60 million.

 A debate took place within the regime over strategies for extricating the country from its economic impasse, and Franco finally opted in favor of a group of technocrats.
 The group included bankers, industrial executives, some academic economists, and members of the Roman Catholic lay organization, Opus Dei.

 During the 1957-59 period, known as the pre-stabilization years, economic planners contented themselves with piecemeal measures such as moderate anti-inflationary stopgaps and increases in Spain's links with the world economy.
 A combination of external developments and an increasingly aggravated domestic economic crisis, however, forced them to engage in more far-reaching changes.

 As the need for a change in economic policy became manifest in the late 1950s, an overhaul of the Council of Ministers in February 1957 brought to the key ministries a group of younger men, most of whom possessed economics training and experience.
 This reorganization was quickly followed by the establishment of a committee on economic affairs and the Office of Economic Coordination and Planning under the prime minister.

 Such administrative changes were important steps in eliminating the chronic rivalries that existed among economic ministries.
 Other reforms followed, the principal one being the adoption of a corporate tax system that required the confederation of each industrial sector to allocate an appropriate share of the entire industry's tax assessment to each member firm.
 Chronic tax evasion was consequently made more difficult, and tax collection receipts rose sharply.
 Together with curbs on government spending, in 1958 this reform created the first government surplus in many years.

 More drastic remedies were required as Spain's isolation from the rest of Western Europe became exacerbated.
-Neighboring states were in the process of establishing the EC and the European Free Trade Association (EFTA—see Glossary).
+Neighboring states were in the process of establishing the EEC and the European Free Trade Association (EFTA).
 In the process of liberalizing trade among their members, these organizations found it difficult to establish economic relations with countries wedded to trade quotas and bilateral agreements, such as Spain.